In photography, people talk a lot about the golden hour. However, this time of day’s soft and warm tones make for excellent photo opportunities.

 B&G blue hour, golden hour iOS app

 The B&G app for iPhone helps you find the best lighting conditions for your blue hour photographs.
 It works smoothly and intuitively with GPS location and date.
-Following the suggestion of their users, the use of GPS is no longer mandatory.
-You can manage multiple places at once and customize notifications.
+However, following the suggestion of their users, the use of GPS is no longer mandatory.
+Instead, you can manage multiple places at once and customize notifications.

 Features: Easy user interface, multiple locations management, event reminders, no data connection required (weather forecast excluded), iOS 13+ dark mode support, weather forecast, golden hour, blue hour, and moon phases.